csc-training/geocomputing/python/roihu/README.md

 #### Array job

-In the array job example the idea is that the Python script will run one process for every given input file as opposed to running a for loop within the script or one job on multiple CPUs (GNU parallel).
+In the array job example the idea is that the Python script will run one process for every given input file as opposed to running a for loop within the script or one job on multiple CPUs (xargs).

 * [03_array/array_job_example.sh](03_array/array_job_example.sh) array job batch file.
 Changes compared to `01_serial/single_core_example_list.sh`:
     * `--array` parameter is used to tell how many jobs to start.
 Value 1-3 in this case means that `$SLURM_ARRAY_TASK_ID` variable will be from 1 to 3.
 We can use `sed` to read the first three lines from our `image_path_list.txt` file and start a job for each input file.